laszewsk/osmi-bench-new/README.md

     Output of timings should be in file results.csv.

-4. Launch processes From launch/batch node on Summit:
+4. Launch processes (from launch/batch node)

     If running on more than one GPU, will need to launch up multiple TF Serving processes, each one bound to a specific GPU.
 This is what the script 1_start_tfs_servers.sh will do.
 2_start_load_balancers.sh will launch HAProxy load balancers on each compute node.
 3_run_benchmark.sh automates the launch of multiple concurrent client threads for a sweep of batch sizes.